 - Holding past mistakes over your spouse's head will not help you address any issues and may cause him or her to hide future ones.

-- Consider seeking counseling if this is turning into a larger issues in your marriage.
+- Consider seeking counseling if this is turning into a larger issue in your marriage.

 What If I Don’t Want to Combine?

 - Look at the property laws in your state.
-Some states will make your responsible for each others debts if you are married even if you do not combine finances.
+Some states will make you responsible for each other's debts if you are married even if you do not combine finances.

 - Set out a clear plan that shows what needs to happen for you to feel comfortable combining finances.